rixiobarrios/emergency-compliment/readme.md

-# WDI Emergency Compliment
+# SEI Emergency Compliment

 ## Mission…

-Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments WDI-themed.
-When a user visits the site, they should be greeted with a WDI-themed compliment to cheer them up.
+Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments SEI-themed.
+When a user visits the site, they should be greeted with a SEI-themed compliment to cheer them up.

 Create a new directory called `emergency_compliment` that holds your Express app.

 ## Level 1: generic compliment